StevenClontz/clontz.org/_posts/2016-05-25-infinite-blue-eyes.md

 * All islanders are immortal, except as explained below.
 * All islanders know the color of every other islander's eyes, but not their own.
-* If an islander has enough information to logically deduce the color of their own eyes, they will perish at noon on the following day, which will be noticed by the other islanders.
+* If an islander has enough information to logically deduce the color of their own eyes, they will perish at midnight of the following day, which will be noticed by the other islanders.
 * Any message washed ashore in a bottle can be trusted.

-Now as it happens, at 12:01pm on Day 0, a message washes ashore in a bottle, and is read by all the islanders:
+Now as it happens, at 12:01am on Day 0, a message washes ashore in a bottle, and is read by all the islanders:

 > There is at least one islander with blue eyes.